-Are the purported dynamic conditional correlations real or apparent, and do they arise solely from the standardization of the dynamic conditional covariances?
-In the context of the Box-Jenkins procedure, if an ARMA(1,1) is estimated when an ARMA(2,1) representation is correct, then the residuals would still be AR(1).
-Thus, estimating the residuals with an AR filter would capture the remaining dynamics.
+Moving to the second question, we give the underlying intuition starting from a classical example.
+In the context of the Box-Jenkins procedure, if an ARMA(1,1) is estimated when an ARMA(2,1) representation is correct, then the residuals might still show some AR dynamics.
+For instance, in the limiting case of real roots for the ARMA(2,1) model, if the roots of the estimated model correspond to those of the true model (such that the AR component captures precisely one of the two roots of the ARMA(2,1) model), then the residuals would still be an AR(1) process.
+Therefore, estimating the residuals with an AR filter could possibly capture the remaining dynamics.

-Transposing the same argument into the GARCH framework, the conditional variance might be estimated as a GARCH(1,1) model, but the correct model might actually have asymmetry, leverage, jumps, thresholds and/or higher time-varying moments.
-Consequently, the parameter estimates could be biased.
-The standardized residuals, which are typically not checked for further conditional heteroskedasticity, as the common wisdom is that GARCH(1,1) should be sufficient for capturing time-varying conditional variances and covariances, may have some remaining heteroskedasticity, however mild.
-Fitting standardized residuals using GARCH(1,1), which is the diagonal term of the DCC formulation, will surely capture some of the underlying dynamics.
+Transposing the same argument into the GARCH framework, the conditional variance might be estimated as GARCH(1,1), but the correct model might have asymmetry, leverage, jumps, thresholds and/or higher time-varying moments.
+As a result, the parameter estimates might be biased.
+The standardized residuals, which are typically not checked for further conditional heteroskedasticity (as the common wisdom is that GARCH(1,1) should be sufficient), may have remaining heteroskedasticity, however mild.
+Fitting standardized residuals using a GARCH(1,1) model, which is the diagonal term of the DCC representation, will capture some dynamics.
 Even if the conditional correlations happen to be constant, the conditional covariances across the standardized residuals may appear to be dynamic because of the misspecification.
 Therefore, standardization does not filter out the dynamics in the covariances due to the biases in the initial GARCH(1,1) estimates.
 As a result, the conditional correlations may appear to be dynamic (with significant parameter estimates) due to misspecification in the first step.
-However, to date no research seems to have followed this line of research.
+However, no research seems to have followed this line of research, and so it is not clear what the potential impact of the conditional variance misspecification might be on the conditional correlation dynamics.